formspree/statickit-html/README.md

-# statickit.js
+# @statickit/standalone

-The JavaScript client library for StaticKit.
+The JavaScript standalone library for StaticKit.